SWIFTSIM/swiftsim/doc/RTD/source/VELOCIraptorInterface/index.rst

 + The ``Num_of_particles_in_groups`` and ``Num_of_particles_in_groups`` parameter: Gives the total number of particles in the file or which are found in the halo.
 + The ``Particle_IDs``: The list of particles as sorted by halo, in which halo the individual particles are present can be found by using the ``.catalog_group`` file and the corresponding ``Offset`` list.

-Besides the ``.catalog_particles`` file, there is also a ``.catalog_particles.unbound`` file, this file contains the same information but only for the unbound particles, a particle can only be present in one of these two lists. <!-- check -->
+Besides the ``.catalog_particles`` file, there is also a ``.catalog_particles.unbound`` file, this file contains the same information but only for the unbound particles, a particle can only be present in one of these two lists.

 Catalog_parttypes file
 ~~~~~~~~~~~~~~~~~~~~~~